-The above requirements for attained and required EEDI shall not apply to cargo icebreakers, nor they shall apply to the ships having non-conventional propulsion except for cruise passenger ships or LNG carriers specified above.
+The above requirements for attained and required EEDI shall not apply to cargo ships having non-conventional propulsion except for cruise passenger ships or LNG carriers specified above.

-From 1 October 2020 the above regulation on energy efficiency shall not apply to category A ships defined in the Polar Code instead of cargo ships having ice-breaking capability.
+From 1 October 2020 the above regulation on energy efficiency shall not apply to category A ships defined in the Polar Code.

-- 2.6.4 The attained EEDI shall be calculated according to the formula specified in the 2018 Guidelines on the Method of Calculation of the Attained Energy Efficiency Design Index (EEDI) for New Ships given in IMO resolution MEPC.308(73), as amended by IMO resolution MEPC.322(74). - 2.6.5 The attained EEDI for ship types given in Table 2.6.5 shall be equal or less than the required EEDI:
+2.6.4 The attained EEDI shall be calculated according to the formula specified in the 2018 Guidelines on the Method of Calculation of the Attained Energy Efficiency Design Index (EEDI) for New Ships given in IMO resolution MEPC.308(73), as amended by IMO resolution MEPC.322(74).

+2.6.5 The attained EEDI for ship types given in Table 2.6.5 shall be equal or less than the required EEDI:

-Attained EEDI ≤ Required EEDI = (1 - X/100) × Reference line value.
+Attained EEDI $\leq$ Required EEDI = (1 - X/100) × Reference line value.